-Table 20: Dates when livestock must be excluded from water bodies and continually flowing artificial watercourses in the Whangārei Harbour catchment.
+Table 20: Dates when livestock must be excluded from water bodies and continually flowing artificial watercourses in the Whangārei Harbour catchment (for the purposes of conditions 4, 5 and 6)

-Livestock type Continually flowing rivers, streams and artificial watercourses greater than 1m wide All continually flowing rivers, streams and artificial watercourses Natura wetlands >2000m2 Continually flowing rivers upstream of swimming sites on Hātea and Raumanga rivers ('I Maps Ngā mahere matawhenua') Lakes (>1ha) Pigs and dairy cows Excluded from date Rule E.3.5.1 becomes operative.
+Livestock type Continually flowing rivers, streams and artificial watercourses greater than 1m wide All continually flowing rivers, streams and artificial watercourses Natural wetlands >500m2 (0.05ha) Continually flowing rivers upstream of swimming sites on Hātea and Raumanga rivers ('I Maps Ngā mahere matawhenua') Lakes (>1ha) Pigs and dairy cows Excluded from date Rule E.3.5.1 becomes operative.
 Excluded from 1 January 2023.
-Excluded from Excluded from Beef cattle, dairy support Lowland areas a s mapped in 'I Ma matawhenua': ps Ngā mahere two years after Rule E.3.5.1 becomes date Rule E.3.5.1 becomes cattle and deer Excluded by 1 January 2025 Excluded from 1 January 2030 Excluded from 1 January 2025 operative. operative. - reas as mapped in whenua': No exclu
+Excluded from Excluded from Beef cattle, dairy support Lowland areas a s mapped in 'I Ma matawhenua': os Ngā mahere two years after Rule E.3.5.1 becomes date Rule E.3.5.1 becomes cattle and deer Excluded by 1 Exc January 2025 1 Ja Excluded from 1 January 2025 operative. operative. = reas as mapped in whenua': No exclu · · · · · · ·

-^{}Rivers, streams and artificial watercourses that continually contain water and are wider than one metre at any point within or immediately adjacent to the boundary of a property.
+\Rivers, streams and artificial watercourses that continually contain water and are wider than one metre at any point within or immediately adjacent to the boundary of a property.
 Width is measured when the river, stream or artificial watercourse is at its annual fullest flow without overtopping its banks.